Growth Science

 What Are Growth Plates?

 Growth plates, also called epiphyseal plates, are thin layers of cartilage located near the ends of long bones in children and adolescents.
-You'll find them in bones like the femur (thigh), tibia (shin), humerus (upper arm), and smaller bones of the hands and feet.
+They're found in bones like the femur (thigh), tibia (shin), humerus (upper arm), and the smaller bones of the hands and feet.

 These cartilage zones are where new bone tissue forms.
-As long as growth plates stay open and active, bones can continue to lengthen — which is why your height increases throughout childhood and the teenage years.
+As long as growth plates stay open and active, bones can continue to lengthen, which is why height increases throughout childhood and the teenage years.

 How Growth Plates Work